hoangHEDSPI/interview_task/README.md

 # leetcode-and-more
 My solutions for problems on leetcode and some other online judge sites (hackerrank, codesignal,...)
-Solutions are written in random programming languges
+Solutions are mostly written in python3.